alexlrobertson/promises/README.md

 > postponed or delayed

-Something that has been paused, awaiting something.
+Something that has paused, awaiting something.

 > suspended or withheld for or until a certain time or event

-An action that can be resumed later
+An action that can resume later

 ## Terminology